vmware/container-service-extension/docs/cse3_0/KNOWN_ISSUES.md

 The main issue is that etcd prioritizes the DNS server (if it exists) over the `/etc/hosts` file to resolve hostnames, when the conventional behavior would be to prioritize checking any hosts files before going to the DNS server.
-This becomes problematic when **kubeadm** attempts to initialize the master node using `localhost`. **etcd** checks the DNS server for any entry like `localhost.suffix`, and if this actually resolves to an IP, attempts to do some operations involving that incorrect IP, instead of `localhost`.
+This becomes problematic when **kubeadm** attempts to initialize the control plane node using `localhost`. **etcd** checks the DNS server for any entry like `localhost.suffix`, and if this actually resolves to an IP, attempts to do some operations involving that incorrect IP, instead of `localhost`.